redox-os/book/src/ch08-02-advanced-podman-build.md

 - Take this [step] if necessary (if the Podman of your distribution use cgroup V2), you will need to edit the `containers.conf` file on `/etc/containers` or your user folder at `~/.config/containers`, change the line `runtime = "runc"` to `runtime = "crun"`.
 - Execute `cat /etc/subuid` and `cat /etc/subgid` to see user/group IDs (UIDs/GIDs) available for Podman.

+If you don't want to edit the file, you can use this command:

+`sudo usermod --add-subuids 100000-165535 --add-subgids 100000-165535 yourusername`

 You can use the values `100000-165535` for your user, just edit the two text files, we recommend `sudo nano /etc/subuid` and `sudo nano /etc/subgid`, when you finish, press Ctrl+X to save the changes.

-If you don't want to edit the file, you can use this command:

-`usermod --add-subuids 100000-165535 --add-subgids 100000-165535 yourusername`

 - After the change on the UID/GID values, execute the command `podman system migrate`.
 - If you have a network problem on the container, execute the command: